-This updated MRE for Bruno Lewis and Hobby is based on the same optimisation parameters used for all other existing mineralisation models at the CGP, which were last estimated in December 2020.

-All Mineral Resource Estimates reported fall within optimised shells using the same stringent criteria for costs, recoveries and geotechnical parameters as established in the 2019 Pre-Feasibility Study (PFS) for the CGP, and the application of a gold price assumption of A\$2,600/oz.
-The A\$2600 gold price adopted for this estimate is considered reasonable given the recent gold price performance and the requirement under the JORC code to include only material in an MRE that will result in "eventual economic extraction".
+This updated MRE includes the same optimisation parameters used for all existing mineralisation models using a gold price and operating cost assumptions in line with recent experience for open pit extraction.
+All open pit Mineral Resource Estimates are reported within optimised shells using the same stringent criteria for costs, recoveries and geotechnical parameters as established in the 2019 Pre-Feasibility Study (PFS) for the CGP, and the application of a 2021 mining cost and gold price assumption of A\$2,600/oz.